-Of course, history doesn't always repeat itself, which is why it's also important to consider current trends when projecting future sales.
+Of course, history doesn't always repeat itself, so it's also important to consider current trends when projecting future sales.
 This might include changes in the overall economy, new competitor products or services, and even changes in customer behavior.
 For example, if you sell winter coats and there has been an unusually warm start to the winter season, that could significantly impact your projections.

 Calculating an accurate sales projection is not an exact science.
-Still, by taking into account historical data and current trends, you can get a pretty good sense of what your business can expect in the coming months or years.
+Still, by considering historical data and current trends, you can understand what your business can expect in the coming months or years.
 And armed with this knowledge, you'll be better prepared to make the decisions to help your business succeed.

-Now that we know what a sales projection is, let's discuss calculating one.
+Now that we know a sales projection let's discuss calculating one.
 There are a few different things that you'll need to take into consideration when calculating your sales projection, including:

 Once you have all of this information, you can start to plug numbers into our sales projection formula.